 So together, they climbed the mountain in which the mead was stored.
 Baugi did not see any harm in this.
 After all, the mountain was not accessible to anyone from the outside, so the Mead of Poetry would still be safe.
 Then Odin handed him a drill and told him to start drilling a small hole that would lead to the inside of the mountain.
 Doing so would relieve Baugi from his debt to Odin.
 So the giant started doing just that, as he could not really see the harm.
 There was no way that Bolverk would fit through that hole.
 Yet whether it was due to suspicion or sheer laziness, Baugi stopped drilling when he was halfway.
 “I’m done”, he grunted to Odin, “Now release me from my debt”.

 Odin did not trust the giant to be finished so quickly.
 He took a deep breath and blew into the freshly drilled hole.
 When dust and rocks came flying out, he realized that Baugi had not drilled fully completed his task.
 He urged him to keep going and so the giant did.
 When Baugi was finally finished, Odin again blew into the hole.
 No rock and dust came out on his end, meaning it must have fallen out on the inner side of the mountain.
 He quickly transformed himself into a snake and slithered through the hole.
 Baugi, now realizing that he had been deceived, roared with anger.
 He tried to squash snake-shaped Odin with the drill but was unsuccessful.
-Giving up, he knew there was still another layer for the mead: Gunnlöd, the daughter of Suttung.
+Giving up, he knew there was still another layer of protection for the mead: Gunnlöd, the daughter of Suttung.

 How to seduce a giantess